-Symmetry Partners is an investment advisory firm that serves a range of clients from individuals to financial advisors.
+Symmetry Partners is a fee-only investment advisory firm that serves a range of clients from individuals to retirement plans.
 The firm manages diversified proprietary portfolios built on academic research into financial markets and financial behavior.
-It currently oversees more than $5 billion in assets under management (AUM).
+It currently oversees billions of dollars in assets under management (AUM).

 Symmetry Partners Background

 Symmetry Partners launched its business in 1994.
 Today, it provides investment advisory services by constructing diversified portfolios on behalf of its clients.
 The firm generally utilizes open-end mutual funds and exchange-traded funds (ETFs) to construct these portfolios.
 In some cases, Symmetry may partner with other registered investment advisors (RIAs) to provide these services.

 In addition, the firm aims to deliver investor education and dedicates a portion of its website to content around financial topics like smart beta investing and the basics of multi-factor exchange-traded funds (ETFs).
 Founders David E. Connelly, Jr. and Patrick A. Sweeny currently own the firm.

 Symmetry Partners Client Types and Minimum Account Sizes